Metal–organic framework: High-throughput solvothermal synthesis

-In high-throughput solvothermal synthesis, a solvothermal reactor with (e.g.) 24 cavities for teflon reactors is used.
+In high-throughput solvothermal synthesis, a solvothermal reactor with multiple cavities is used.
 Such a reactor is sometimes referred to as a multiclav.
-The reactor block or reactor insert is made of stainless steel and contains 24 reaction chambers, which are arranged in four rows.
-With the miniaturized teflon reactors, volumes of up to 2 mL can be used.
-The reactor block is sealed in a stainless steel autoclave; for this purpose, the filled reactors are inserted into the bottom of the reactor, the teflon reactors are sealed with two teflon films and the reactor top side is put on.
+The reactor block or reactor insert is made of stainless steel and may contain, for example, 24 reaction chambers arranged in four rows.
+These miniaturized teflon reactors can hold up to 2 mL.
+The reactor block is sealed in a stainless steel autoclave with the filled reactors inserted into the bottom of the reactor, the teflon reactors are sealed with two teflon films, and the reactor top side is put on.
 The autoclave is then closed in a hydraulic press.
-The sealed solvothermal reactor can then be subjected to a temperature-time program.
+The sealed solvothermal reactor is then be subjected to a temperature-time program.
 The reusable teflon film serves to withstand the mechanical stress, while the disposable teflon film seals the reaction vessels.
 After the reaction, the products can be isolated and washed in parallel in a vacuum filter device.
 On the filter paper, the products are then present separately in a so-called sample library and can subsequently be characterized by automated X-ray powder diffraction.
 The informations obtained are then used to plan further syntheses.